Measuring Power Generation of Solar Panels on a Satellite

 10. Click Apply.

-Ensure the Solar Panels are pointed at the Sun
+Ensuring the solar panels are pointed at the Sun

-Since we changed the model file, we have to ensure that the solar panels are correctly pointed at the Sun.
+Since you changed the model file, you have to ensure that the solar panels are correctly pointed at the Sun.

 1. Open Aqua_27424’s () properties ().